RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 `"name": "..."`
 A list of space-separated scope-names to be assigned to the provided token.
 VSCode will then colour that token using the scope names in the current theme.

+TextMate 2.0 and Github do not separate scopes on spaces.
+But instead attempt to match the entire text (including spaces) against the theme-scopes.
+However they do separate theme scopes on spaces.
+So `string.regexp meta.group` will only match on `string`.
+Since `regexp meta` is not a valid scope-part.

 [naming_conventions](https://macromates.com/manual/en/language_grammars#naming_conventions), [themes](https://code.visualstudio.com/docs/getstarted/themes), [theming](https://code.visualstudio.com/api/extension-capabilities/theming)
 You should add your `languageId` as a suffix to all scope-names. example `keyword.control.goto.cpp`
 `comment`, `string` and `regex` disables bracket matching while `meta.embedded` reenables it.